BYU-ITC-210/BYU-ITC-210.github.io/HW1-CLI.md

 ***
 ## Completing and Submitting This Assignment

-To complete this assignment, first, download the [answer sheet](HW1-CLI-Answersheet.txt){: download="HW1-CLI-Answersheet.txt"}.

 For each of the exercises, compose a single CLI command.
-After verifying that the command works, paste the command used into the answer sheet.
+After verifying that the command works, paste the command used into the answer.

-Once you have completed the assignment, upload it to LearningSuite as a txt file for grading.
-The file format MUST be a txt.

 Like most assignments in this class, you will likely use web sources to help you find answers.
 For example, you might use a Google or Bing search to find the right command-line for a particular task.